 4 Success strategies for SBEs trying to ride out the pandemic do exist.
-When you started your small business, you did so knowing there would be ups and downs.
+You did so when you started your small business, knowing there would be ups and downs.
 The pandemic was a down, but also opened up opportunities.

 So while you knew there would be ups and downs, you never expected a once-in-a-century pandemic.
-You’re not alone, no one did.
+You’re not alone; no one did.
 COVID-19 has forced everyone across the marketplace to adjust rapidly to unique difficulties.
 If you were in business before the pandemic, and you’re still operating today, you no doubt got a crash course in crisis management.
 Congratulations, you passed.
-As many have, you might also have made severe shifts in the way you do business.
+As many have, you might also have made severe shifts in your business.

-The pandemic is receding in the United States but is far from over.
-Still, you may be brainstorming for additional solutions to keep your company intact and even thriving despite the challenges of the moment.
+The pandemic is receding in the United States, but it is far from over.
+Still, you may be brainstorming for additional solutions to keep your company intact and thriving despite the moment’s challenges.
 As many businesses have closed during the pandemic, there are many markets that now have more room for you to sprint ahead.
 Or, if you were thinking about opening a business, but haven’t yet, now may be the time to ride the wave of recovery.

 Here are 4 success strategies for SBEs and small business solopreneurs.